freenas/freenas-docs/userguide/cli.rst

 Arcstat is a script that prints out ZFS
 `ARC <https://en.wikipedia.org/wiki/Adaptive_replacement_cache>`__
 statistics.
 Originally it was a perl script created by Sun.
-That perl script was ported to FreeBSD and was then ported as a Python script for use on %brand%.
+That perl script was ported to FreeBSD and then ported as a Python script for use on %brand%.

-Watching ARC hits/misses and percentages will provide an indication of how well the ZFS pool is fetching from the ARC rather than using disk I/O. Ideally, there will be as many things fetching from cache as possible.
+Watching ARC hits/misses and percentages shows how well the ZFS pool is fetching from the ARC rather than using disk I/O. Ideally, there will be as many things fetching from cache as possible.
 Keep the load in mind while reviewing the stats.
 For random reads, expect a miss and having to go to disk to fetch the data.
 For cached reads, expect it to pull out of the cache and have a hit.

 Like all cache systems, the ARC takes time to fill with data.
 This means that it will have a lot of misses until the pool has been in use